scrubbbbs/cbird/readme.md

 	- False-color visualization of differences
 	- No-reference quality metric
 	- Jpeg quality setting estimate
-	- View videos side-by-side
+	- Align and compare videos side-by-side or stacked
 - General management
 	- Sort/rename based on similarity
 	- Rename using regular expressions

 Format Support
 =========================
-Qt is used for images and FFmpeg is used for videos.
-The formats available will depend on the configuration of Qt and FFmpeg.
-Additional image formats are available with [kimageformats](https://invent.kde.org/frameworks/kimageformats).
+Available formats will vary based on the configuration of Qt and FFmpeg.

 `cbird -about` lists the image and video extensions.
-Note that video extensions are not checked against FFmpeg at runtime, and codecs are not listed.
+Note that video extensions are not checked against FFmpeg at runtime, so they could be unavailable.

 Additionally, zip files are supported for images.

-To get the most formats you will need to compile FFmpeg and Qt 6 with the necessary options.
+To get the most formats you will need to compile FFmpeg and Qt with the necessary options.
+Additional image formats are available with [kimageformats](https://invent.kde.org/frameworks/kimageformats).

 License
 =========================